yuuknishida/Coding-Projects/README.md

 ## Flask Application

 This is my first time using Flask I'm learning on my own.
 Learning the framework and possibly doing a simple project on my own.

+## Password Generation

+This is a simple password generation code using python in the terminal.
+This is to try out python more and doing more python related projects to familiarize with the language.